PRODYNA/marcel_knowhow_backend/README.md

-## Continuous Integration and Deployment with GitHub Actions
+## Continuous Integration and Devlivery with GitHub Actions
 The project comes with a GitHub Actions workflow to build and push the image to the Azure Container Registry (see `./.github/workflows/backend.yaml`).

 To use push a new image to the Azure Container Registry set the three secrets in Github: